Picture by talklikeanegyptian.com

 - A standard single-entry 30-days full tourist visa costs US $ 25,00 for EU citizens (the costs are depending on nationality) and it's a sticker (stamp) which you need to paste in your passport.
 Only American dollars, British Pounds or Euros are accepted if you purchase your visa at the airport and change is given in Egyptian Pounds.
 We recommend to keep exact change (and a pen to fill out the landing card) on hand.
 This visa is renewable if you choose to stay longer.

 Tourists from the EU, EEA or from Great Britain, arriving on a direct flight to Sharm el Sheikh or Taba and depart from the same airport can opt for a FREE SINAI-ONLY visa.
-This is a stamp and it is valid for 14 days, only for the touristic zone (Sharm el Sheikh, Dahab, Nuweiba, Taba and the area of Saint Katherine around Mount Sinai only).
-You obtain this as a stamp at the airport police counter where they check your passsport.
+This is your entry stamp and it is valid for 14 days, only for the touristic zones at Sharm El- Sheikh, Dahab, Nuweiba, Taba and the area of Saint Katherine around Mount Sinai.

 In advance of your travel you can opt to apply for an electronic visa through the offical governmental website: https://visa2egypt.gov.eg/eVisa/Home

 Note: Travelers arriving overland at Taba need to obtain their standard 30-days tourist visa before arrival because at the Taba border you can only get the free SINAI ONLY visa.